 The green leaf symbol indicates that a dataset is up to date – that there has been an update to the data in the dataset (not the dataset metadata) within the expected update frequency plus some leeway.
 For more information on the expected update frequency metadata field and the number of days a dataset qualifies as being fresh, see here.

 No. HDX will never make changes to the data that has been shared.
-We do add tags, or make changes to dataset titles to help make your data more discoverable by HDX users.
+We do add tags (see the full list of approved tags), or make changes to dataset titles to help make your data more discoverable by HDX users.
 We may also add a data visualization for the data in the dataset showcase.
 A list of changes appears in the activity stream on the left-hand column of the dataset page.

 The HDX team manually reviews every dataset uploaded to the platform as part of a standard quality assurance (QA) process.
 This process exists to ensure compliance with the HDX Terms of Service, which prohibit the sharing of personal data.
 It also serves as a means to check different quality criteria, including the completeness of metadata, the relevance of the data to humanitarian action, and the integrity of the data file(s).